 While one of alcohol's first effects is a feeling of relaxation, it isn't suitable for your overall sleep quality.
 Alcohol might help you fall asleep, but it interferes with your sleep cycle, especially your REM sleep.
 This, in turn, results in an unsatisfactory rest.
 Furthermore, drinking alcohol before bed might result in your having to visit the toilet during the night – a definite hit on the quality of your sleep.

 Tip: This tip is straightforward: Stay away from alcohol right before going to bed.
 It doesn't help.
+Click here to read about tips to break bad habits!

 7. Sharing Your Bed